ni3t/shoulda-matchers-graphql/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/shoulda-matchers-graphql.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ni3t/shoulda-matchers-graphql.

-to use: